Atrios reminisces about the days when Libya was the war everybody liked instead of the war nobody wants to talk about:

 I was talking about this with a friend who knows a bit about such things (I mostly don’t) yesterday.
 There was a time when we had to do something in Libya, and doing something of course meant bombing the shit out of someone because what else do we know how to do.
 Eventheliberals were saying 1) bomb 2)????
 3) humanitarian miracles!!!.
 Nobody talks about Libya anymore.
 I guess we just got bored?

 The dilemma in both Libya and Iraq is that criticizing the intervention can sound like nostalgia for the days when a bloodthirsty madman was running the country, and obviously that’s not what most critics are saying.
-It’s amoral and unfair to the people of Libya and Iraq to say that they’d be better off with Gaddafi or Saddam still in charge, right?
+It’s amoral and unfair to the people of Libya and Iraq to say that they’d be better off with Gaddafi or Saddam Hussein still in charge, right?
 But this is an argument that pro-intervention folks use a lot: “oh, so you’re saying everything would be better off with the dictator still in power?”
 That’s a false choice, though.
-I don’t believe the people of Iraq would be better off with Saddam still in power, or that the people of Libya would be better off with Gaddafi still in power, but I do believe a couple of things:
+I don’t believe the people of Iraq would be better off with Saddam still in power, nor do I think that the people of Libya would be better off with Gaddafi still in power.
+But I do believe a couple of things:

 - It’s hard to imagine how people in either country could be any worse off than they are right now, under any other set of circumstances, and